Did you know DNA influences your athletic ability?

 For example, there is the ACTN3 “sprinter” gene, found in the former 200 m and 400 m world record holder Michael Johnson.
 This gene encodes a component of fast-twitch muscle fibres – the muscle fibres we use during activities that require sudden bursts of energy like sprinting.

-On the other hand, certain genetic variants of the ACE gene appears to be advantages for sports that require endurance, such as long distance running, mountain climbing and cycling.
-ACE variants are associated with the presence of more fatigue-resistant slow-twitch muscles, and is over-represented amongst elite endurance athletes.
+On the other hand, certain genetic variants of the ACE gene appear to be advantageous for sports that require endurance, such as long distance running, mountain climbing and cycling.
+ACE variants are associated with the presence of more fatigue-resistant slow-twitch muscles, and are over-represented amongst elite endurance athletes.

-The good news is, the influence of genetics on athletic performance is not limited to elite athletes or specific sports.
-The ultimate goal of researchers studying genes behind fitness is creating a map of all genetic differences that contribute to fitness, athletic performance, injury risk, pain tolerance, and even exercise motivation and tolerance.
+The good news is the influence of genetics on athletic performance is not limited to elite athletes or specific sports.
+The ultimate goal of researchers studying genes behind fitness is to create a map of all genetic differences that contribute to fitness, athletic performance, injury risk, pain tolerance, and even exercise motivation and tolerance.